C2SP/C2SP/BLAKE3.md

 ### 3.3.
 Compression Function Processing

-   BLAKE3's compression function takes as input an 8-word state h, a 16-word message m, a 2-word counter t, a data length word len, and a word flags (as a bit field encoding flags).
+   BLAKE3's compression function takes as input an 8-word chaining value `h`, a 16-word message block `m`, a 2-word counter `t`, a data length word `len`, and a `flags` word (as a bit field encoding flags).

    BLAKE3's compression must do exactly 7 rounds, which are numbered 0 to 6 in the pseudocode below.
-Each round includes 8 calls to the G function.
+Each round includes 8 calls to the `G` function.